 The Montezuma Police Department is responsible for patrolling the streets of Montezuma.
-The Montezuma Police Department responded to 6979 calls during the fiscal year for an average of 19 calls a day.
-The Montezuma Police Department made 1,014 traffic stops and issued 673 citations resulting in an average of 66% of traffic stops.
+The Montezuma Police Department responded to 11,442 calls during the fiscal year for an average of 31 calls a day, the most in the history of the Department.
+Over 6000 calls were the officers conducting business and security checks.
+The Montezuma Police Department made traffic stops and issued 905 citations in 2013 compared to 492 in 2012 an increase of 84% over the pervious year.